On non-autonomous maximal regularity for elliptic operators in divergence form: Introduction

 then $\a$ has maximal regularity in $H = \L^2(\Omega)$.
 More precisely, given $f \in \L^2(0,T; H)$, the unique solution $u \in \H^1(0,T; V^*) \cap \L^2(0,T; V)$ of problem \eqref{Eq: Cauchy} satisfies

 where $C$ depends on $\lambda$, $\Lambda$, $M$, $T$, and $n$. \end{thm}

-\begin{rem} Assumption \eqref{Eq: Ass A} is slightly weaker than \eqref{Eq: First BMO condition} as we have interchanged the essential supremum in $x$ with the integral sign.
+\begin{rem} From the discussion above, we conclude that for real symmetric $A$ the condition \eqref{Eq: Ass A} is even weaker than \eqref{Eq: First BMO condition} as we have interchanged the essential supremum in $x$ with the integral sign.
 The additional regularity $u \in \H^{1/2}(0,T; V)$ is not expected \emph{a priori}, given the notion of maximal regularity in $H$.
 This seems to be a somewhat new phenomenon that first appeared in \cite{Dier-Zacher}.
 For background information on the vector-valued fractional Sobolev spaces the reader can refer to the appendix of \cite{Dier-Zacher}. \end{rem}

 We shall give the proof of Theorem~\ref{Thm: Main} in Section~\ref{Sec: proof} below.
 It relies on a reduction to the non-autonomous problem on the real line, which we shall investigate in Section~\ref{Sec: real line}.
 Therein, the $\L^2$-boundedness of commutators $[A(\cdot,x), \dhalf]$ for $x \in \Omega$ under our assumption on $A$ will be the crucial ingredient.
 Let us remark that commutator estimates have also been a central theme in Dier and Zacher's new approach to maximal regularity \cite{Dier-Zacher}.
 The difference is that in our special setup $A(\cdot,x)$ is valued in the finite dimensional space $\IC^{n \times n}$.
 Thus, we can rely on the optimal commutator bound and do not have to waste an `$\eps$ of a derivative' as is traditional in some vector-valued extensions.